rostrage/CarSimulator/README.md

 --------------

 * Unity3D -- Download and install the latest version of Unity 3d at (http://unity3d.com/)
-* Node.js -- Node.js is ONLY needed to run the AI server.
+* Node.js -- Node.js is ONLY needed to run the sample AI server.
 Download at (http://nodejs.org/)

 Setup
 -----